Art and Design graduate destinations

 Sector-specific careers advice is available for each department and one-to-ones are available with our dedicated team.
 Students can attend weekly careers drop-ins to find out more about creative careers.
 They can build their skills through workshops on LinkedIn, presentation skills and pitching etc. And it doesn't end when they graduate.
 Our careers services are available up until three years after graduation.

-Some of Art and Design graduates go on to study for postgraduate degrees in subjects ranging from interior design to print making.
+Some of our Art and Design graduates go on to study for postgraduate degrees in subjects including product design, art therapy and print making.